The Hunt: Buying a Bike off Craigslist

 Once you have narrowed your search down to a few models and have a strong set of criteria a potential purchase must live up to, it’s time to hunt.
 Begin your search in your local area then, if you don’t find what you’re looking for, expand your search to nearby cities.
 Once you’ve found a potential candidate, first make sure there’s no scam involved.
 Here are some potential warning signs:

 Once you’re sure there’s no scam going on, make sure there are no title or other legal issues with the bike.
 Ask the seller directly if he has the clear title in hand.
 If he doesn’t, ask why.
 Many times if the bike is older the title has just gotten lost along the way, this isn’t unusual.
 Check with your state DMV about getting a new title and be aware that a lost title may add cost and bureaucratic headache to your transaction.
-For more information and the legal side of things, read this article.
+For more information and the legal side of things, it’s best to talk to your state’s DMV.

 Aside from scams and title/legal issues, the bike itself is also very important, here are a few of the many things to look for when visually inspecting a bike: